 Being lightweight and compact is also a huge plus.
 You should be able to carry the grill without too much hassle.
 Small to medium grills are perfect for four or fewer diners.
 For larger gatherings, large portable grills with wheels are recommended.

-The Best Portable Grills for 2021
+The Best Portable Grills

 The best portable grills are ones that can cook well and hold heat effectively while also providing fluid maneuverability.
 Portable grills don’t have to be expensive and fancy.
 As long as they get the job done, that’s what matters to us the most.